 - Step 4 — Fertility PreservationIf there are any remaining embryos after IVF, they can be cryopreserved for future use, thereby saving valuable time and money.
 Learn more about fertility preservation.
-If there are any remaining embryos after IVF, they can be cryopreserved for future use, thereby saving valuable time and money.
-Learn more about fertility preservation.

 Possible surrogacy side effects include multiple births, minor physical discomfort and stress.